-- Only a few returning exiles had ever experienced a government that even pretended to serve the public interest. - Tradition of resistance -- not constructive criticism, coalition-building, alternatives or compromise -- with decisions handed down from above.
+- Only a few people (returned exiles) had ever lived under a government that even pretended to serve the public interest. - Tradition of resistance -- not constructive criticism, coalition-building, alternatives or compromise -- with top-down decision-making.

-New public service with little experience of honesty, good governance or accountability
+New laws and public service with little experience of honesty, good governance or accountability